- About Us

 Many of us are working on issues related to our region's housing crisis in impactful ways as partners.
 The Next Level Housing Solutions conversations seek to dovetail with and support all of these efforts while calling upon us, together, to build the solutions and coalitions that are needed to meaningfully address the known crisis.

-We propose the following topics for discussions for Summer and Fall of 2019 as a starting point in an effort to catalyze a broader, more robust response to the crisis:
+We propose the following topics for discussions for July 2019 through February 2020 as a starting point in an effort to catalyze a broader, more robust response to the crisis:

 Register here to join the conversation.